mayyuchencao/mayyuchencao/README.md

 Hi I'm May ^^

-I’m a Computer Science Co-op student at the University of Waterloo with interests in software engineering, AI, data engineering, and quantitive analysis.
+I’m a Computer Science student at the University of Waterloo with interests in software engineering, AI, data engineering, and quantitive analysis.

 About Me